xbeat/Machine-Learning/README.md

 The attention mechanism revolutionizes how neural networks process sequential data by implementing a dynamic weighting system.
 It enables models to selectively focus on different parts of the input sequence when generating each element of the output sequence, similar to how humans pay attention to specific details.

+## Efficient Value Transformation in Pandas replace() vs apply()

+Understanding replace() vs apply() Methods

+The replace() method in pandas provides a more intuitive and performant way to transform values in DataFrames compared to apply().
+While apply() processes data row-by-row using custom functions, replace() performs vectorized operations using direct value mappings, making it significantly faster for large datasets.

 ## Revamping E-commerce with Machine Learning in Python

 Introduction to Machine Learning for E-commerce